awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch-logs/scenarios/large-query/README.md

 ## Overview

-This example shows how to use AWS SDKs to perform a query on CloudWatch logs and get more than the maximum amount of 10,000 logs back.
+This example shows how to use AWS SDKs to perform a query on CloudWatch logs and get more than the maximum number of 10,000 logs back.

 The CloudWatch Logs API is capped at 10,000 records for requests that [read](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_GetLogEvents.html) or [write](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutLogEvents.html).
 GetLogEvents returns tokens for pagination, but [GetQueryResults](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_GetQueryResults.html) does not.
-This example breaks down one query into multiple queries if more than the maximum amount of records is returned from the query.
+This example breaks down one query into multiple queries if more than the maximum number of records are returned from the query.

 The following components are used in this example: